nursultanbolel/Pattern-Recognition-Works/README.md

 You can see performance measures and classification of test sample in the pictures below from console screen:
 ![GitHub Logo](https://github.com/nursultanbolel/Pattern-Recognition-Works/blob/master/HW-5/performance_measures.JPG) <br>
 ![GitHub Logo](https://github.com/nursultanbolel/Pattern-Recognition-Works/blob/master/HW-5/test_sample.JPG) <br>

+## TERM PROJECT(Classification Of Consumer Finance Complaints Using Information Gain)
+I tried to classify consumer finance complaints in one my repositories using deep learning.
+You can reach [there](https://github.com/nursultanbolel/Classification-Of-Consumer-Finance-Complaints). <br>